klasnasman/portfolio/src/pages/selected/website04.md

 thumb: /images/all/04.png
 ---

-This is a site I designed and developed for a fictional architectural firm, using Astro.
+This is a site I designed and developed for a fictional architectural firm, made with Astro.